There are a number of ways to save your boards, all of them are available in the Export menu.

 Saving the part of the board as an image

 You can export individual frames as JPG images.
-To do this, right-click the needed frame - you will then see the context menu - choose Export as image:
+To do this, select a needed frame and click the three dots on the context menu - choose Export as image:

 Saving the frame as an image